 The distance of your move will significantly affect your overall cost.
 Local same-day moving truck rentals are the most affordable, with some companies offering options as low as $39.95 plus mileage for a 20-foot truck.
 Typically, the moving truck rental rate increases based on the size — unless the company happens to be offering a deal during the slower fall and winter seasons.
 If you need a one-way truck rental for a long distance, the costs will be significantly higher.
 You’ll have to pay a flat rate for each day you need the truck, and often for each mile driven.
 You'll also be paying for lodging, meals, and fuel along the way.

 What Size Moving Truck Rental Do You Need?

-other moving options
+Multiple trips or other moving options

 Don’t underestimate how much space you’ll need.
 It’s better to have a little wiggle room in the truck (and space for bubble cushioning roll, padding, hand trucks, etc.) than to run out when you’re not done loading.

 Also, consider how you’ll maneuver the truck in your current and new neighborhood.
 In some tight spaces, a larger truck may not fit at all!
 If you’re in an urban location or on a narrow street, it might be better to do multiple trips with a smaller truck or look into other urban moving options.